caldwell/cert/README.md

 ## Configuration details

-Certificates are defined by top level hash entries in the YAML file.
+Certificates are defined by top level hash entries in the `config.yaml` file.
 The key is what defines the name of the resulting files on the disk.
 This means they are restricted to the character set that is available for files (IE, no `/`, though space will probably work but hasn't been tested).

 Each cert entry is also a hash where the keys define various options: